Old-age social exclusion in home care - prevalence, meanings & intervention (SOLDEX)

 In the research project, we explore old-age social exclusion through five overlapping domains: economic exclusion, exclusion from social relations, exclusion from services, community and spatial exclusion, and civic exclusion.
 As a cross-cutting theme, we examine older home care client’s social exclusion from the perspective of access to justice, including self-determination and the accessibility of services, for example.

 In Work Package 3, we examine the effectiveness and cost-effectiveness of day care activities for the older home care clients using a multi-method quasi-experimental research design.
 Effectiveness is examined from the perspectives of inclusion, loneliness and quality of life related to social services.
-We will also evaluate the intervention process and examine the obstacles and incentives for its implementation.
+We also evaluate the intervention process and examine the obstacles and incentives for its implementation.

 Cooperation